10 Paid Internships for High School Students in California

 Dates:Â May to August

-The JCVI Summer Internship Program offers an opportunity for high school, undergraduate, and graduate students eager to dive into research across various STEM fields.
-This program connects you with mentors and allows you to collaborate with leading scientists on projects that align with your academic background, interests, and skills.
-Interns get hands-on experience with state-of-the-art equipment and technologies.
+The JCVI Summer Internship Program offers an opportunity for high school students who want to conduct research in STEM.
+This program allows you to collaborate with scientists on projects that align with your academic background, interests, and skills.
+You will get experience with state-of-the-art equipment and technologies.
+Additionally, you can attend various workshops to boost your scientific and professional competencies.
+These include journal clubs, career development sessions, and interdisciplinary scientific seminars.

 Stephen is one of the founders of Lumiere and a Harvard College graduate.
 He founded Lumiere as a Ph.D. student at Harvard Business School.
 Lumiere is a selective research program where students work 1-1 with a research mentor to develop an independent research paper.